YaShock/color-generator/README.md

 ### Windows

 The wxWidgets library has to be installed or manually build (I prefer the latter case).
+When building the library choose the static build.
 Using CMake GUI you can set the wxWidgets path after running _configure_.
+Then set up the project to build statically as well.

 ### MacOS